Best of 10 Must-try Activities in Myanmar

 Visit Shwedagon Pagoda in Yangon

-You cannot visit Inle Lake without this activity: taking boat cruise on Inle Lake.
-Most boat tours begin from the town of Nyaung Shwe to the North of the lake, but if you are staying in a hotel around the lake, they can organise a boat to pick you up directly.
-All boating on the lake uses the traditional, slender, long tail wooden boats, which makes the experience even more unique.
+You cannot visit Inle Lake without this activity: taking a boat cruise on Inle Lake.
+Most boat tours begin from the town of Nyaung Shwe to the North of the lake, but if you are staying in a hotel around the lake, they can organize a boat to pick you up directly.
+All boating on the lake uses traditional, slender, long-tail wooden boats, which makes the experience even more unique.
 Cruising on the boat, you will be able to get a glimpse of what the houses and buildings around us looked like, see all the fishermen at work.
-Some of them will pose for pictures, while balancing on top of their boat on one leg.
+Some of them will pose for pictures while balancing on top of their boat on one leg.
 Your boat operator also led you through canals to see local Burmese dwellings built on stilts over the lake, and sail slowly across the lake surrounded by beautiful lush green floating gardens in such a peaceful atmosphere.

-You can make several stops at different workshops to observe Bur-mese locals working on their craft, and perhaps, pick up a few souvenirs, watch the Bur-mese melt silver into jewelry, turn logs into boats, weave colourful garments and bags, build umbrellas from scratch, and even roll tobacco into cigars… Highlight of the ride is Danyingon Station, which is almost in the middle of the route, where there is a huge market filled with fresh vegetables waiting to be transported.
+You can make several stops at different workshops to observe Bur-mese locals working on their craft, and perhaps, pick up a few souvenirs, watch the Bur-mese melt silver into jewelry, turn logs into boats, weave colorful garments and bags, build umbrellas from scratch, and even roll tobacco into cigars… The highlight of the ride is Danyingon Station, which is almost in the middle of the route, where there is a huge market filled with fresh vegetables waiting to be transported.
 Therefore, don’t forget to take your camera with you!

 Behold the captivating scenery on Inle Lake